leslieyjkim/MERN_Auth/README.md

 - nodemailer: Node.js module for sending emails.
 - cookie-parser: Middleware to parse cookies in incoming requests.

-### Welcome email to new user : using 'Nodemailer'
+### Welcome email to new user : using 'Nodemailer' and 'Brevo.com'